Stadion Varteks

-Stadion Varteks is a football stadium in Varaždin, Croatia, and the home ground of Croatian First Football League (Prva HNL) club NK Varaždin and lower leagues (tiers 3–6) club NK Varteks.
+Stadion Varteks is a football stadium in Varaždin, Croatia.
+It is the home ground of the Croatian Football League club NK Varaždin.

-The stadium was built in 1931, as home field for a different NK Varaždin team, which overlapped with the similar-named current tenant until folding in 2015.
-Stadion Varteks has undergone several renovations since 1931, and currently has an all-seating capacity of 10,800 (as of January 2021, Prva HNL website says 8,818).
+The stadium was built in 1931 as the home ground for a different NK Varaždin team, which overlapped with the current tenant with a similar name until its disbandment in 2015.

+Stadion Varteks has undergone several renovations since 1931, and currently has an all-seating capacity of 8,818.
 It consists of three stands, with the main stand being the only one with a roof.

-Since 1993, the Croatia national football team and the Croatia national under-21 football team have occasionally (see table below) played against a visiting national team at Stadion Varteks.
+Since 1993, the Croatia national football team and the Croatia national under-21 football team have occasionally played their home games at the venue.
 For some of these games, and for some club-level UEFA competitions, rules against advertising of stadium sponsors has seen the generic name Gradski Stadion ("City Stadium") used.